HVLepage/cavep-unah/_posts/2024-11-10-November2024Fieldwork.markdown

 Students using a Munsell soil guide to identify soil sample types.

 Estudiantes utilizan la guía de suelos Munsell para identificar los tipos de muestras de suelo.

+## MICROSTRUCTURES

+The following activities took place during the visit / Durante la visita se llevaron a cabo las siguientes actividades:

+## Optically Active Structures in Nature

+This presentation was given to two groups of students in the UNAH.
+An introduction to the physics of optical interference and structural colour in nature.
+The talk discussed the wave nature of light with reference to Maxwell’s equations, constructive and destructive interference, diffraction gratings, the physical limitations of optical microscopy and electron microscopy techniques.
+Finally, there was a brief introduction to the recent experimental and computational research being performed at UCAM.

+Esta presentación se impartió a dos grupos de estudiantes de la UNAH.
+Una introducción a la física de la interferencia óptica y el color estructural en la naturaleza.
+La charla trató sobre la naturaleza ondulatoria de la luz con referencia a las ecuaciones de Maxwell, la interferencia constructiva y destructiva, las rejillas de difracción, las limitaciones físicas de la microscopía óptica y las técnicas de microscopía electrónica.
+Por último, se hizo una breve introducción a la reciente investigación experimental y computacional que se está llevando a cabo en la UCAM.

+## 3D Imaging and Modelling of Butterfly Wing Nanostructures

+A repeat of the talk given at the UNAH conference was given to one group of students.
+A summary of the research work being performed at UCAM into nanostructures on the wings of butterflies.
+First the physics of interference is briefly introduced, next the methods of experimental work, particularly scanning electron microscopy and focussed ion beam milling.
+Recent experimental results are presented.
+Finally, computational results from simulations on the MEEP package are discussed, along with possible future work.

+Se repitió la charla dada en la conferencia de la UNAH a un grupo de estudiantes.
+Un resumen del trabajo de investigación que se está realizando en la UCAM sobre nanoestructuras en las alas de las mariposas.
+En primer lugar se presenta brevemente la física de la interferencia, a continuación los métodos de trabajo experimental, en particular la microscopía electrónica de barrido y el fresado por haz de iones focalizado.
+También se presentan resultados experimentales recientes.
+Por último, se discuten los resultados computacionales de las simulaciones en el paquete MEEP, junto con posibles trabajos futuros.

+## Experimental demonstration: Optical Imaging of Butterfly Wing Nanostructures

+With a small group of students, we investigated the scales on the wings of a handful of butterflies using the MicroLITE microscopes in the UNAH lab.
+This was mostly intended to be a demonstration of the use of equipment rather than a data collection exercise.

+Con un pequeño grupo de estudiantes, investigamos las escamas de las alas de un puñado de mariposas utilizando los microscopios MicroLITE del laboratorio de la UNAH.
+Se trataba más de una demostración del uso del equipo que de un ejercicio de recogida de datos.